curveresearch/curvesim/README.md

 # Curvesim
-Curvesim simulates Curve finance pools with optimal arbitrageurs trading against them.
-It's primary use is to determine optimal amplitude (A) and fee parameters given historical price and volume feeds.
+Curvesim simulates Curve pools with optimal arbitrageurs trading against them to determine reasonable risk and reward parameters, such as amplitude (A) and fee, given historical price and volume feeds.

+Users can re-use simulation components to simulate custom strategies and generate custom metrics.
+Curve-specific objects such as pools enable simpler integration with Curve pools for various analytics purposes.

 #### Dependencies:
 The maintainers use Python 3.8 or above, but 3.11 is not yet supported.
 The code is likely fine for 3.6 and 3.7 but not officially supported.